GSA-TTS/identity-handbook/_articles/appdev-oncall-guide.md

 ### Resetting User Passwords

 On rare occasions partners will ask us to reset passwords for accounts.
-In a Rails console, run:
+In a Rails console (with write access), run:

 ```ruby
 emails = %w[email1@example.com email2@example.com]